 We all know we’re supposed to take good care of ourselves.
 After all, this body and life are the only ones we get.
 Still, it’s easy—so easy—to get carried away by the busy-ness of life and forget to put ourselves at the top of our list of things to take care of.
 We know better.
 Why does this happen?

-Even though I tout the importance of taking care of ourselves to others (I can’t think of how many times I’ve told people, “There is NO counter for what stress does to your body!”), I wasn’t practicing what I preached.
-I’m sorry to report that I’m one of those people who had to finally get a wake up call to shift gears.
+Even though I tout the importance of taking care of ourselves to others (I can’t think of how many times I’ve told people, “There is NO counter for what stress does to your body!”), I wasn’t practicing what I preached and I’m sorry to report that a few years ago, I was one of those people who had to finally get a wake up call to shift gears.

 Well, I resigned and THEN got my trip to the hospital in an ambulance.
 The paramedics and the doctor all said, “Seems like you’ve been under quite a bit of stress.”
 Ugh.

 Do you notice how sometimes people’s bodies hold stress in until they can release it, like after a school year or after a whole mess of things have happened that they were too busy to deal with?
 My body literally unwound after deciding to quit and it hurt like hell.
-My back revolted in a major way.
-Let me tell you, I had a baby with no meds and I had major surgery a few years ago that required a four-month recovery.
-Those events were nothing compared to the pain I was experiencing in my back which was completely new to me.
-The pain was kicking my ass and the only thing that anyone could attribute it to was . . . prolonged sitting.
-They say sitting is the new smoking, you know.
 So, my back and, just like my co-workers . . . my heart.